 The City of Hutchinson promotes the installation and use of sidewalks, trails and walkways within the City as part of an effort to be a “Bicycle and Pedestrian Friendly” Community.

-2019 Bike Map Lanes & Trails (pdf) Luce Line State Trail (pdf)
+Bike Lanes and Trails Map (pdf) Luce Line State Trail (pdf)

 Construction, Repair and Maintenance Policies

 According to the City Code, it is the adjacent property owner’s responsibility to construct, maintain and repair sidewalks adjacent to their properties.
 The City of Hutchinson has developed a policy in an effort toward consistent quality, and to provide for periodic review and maintenance of the City’s sidewalk network.
 Under this policy, the City provides services, at its discretion, that may exceed those required by the City Code.
 This policy and any related action by the City Council or staff are not intended to reduce the responsibility of the adjacent property owner.
 The City reserves the right to enforce the requirements of the City Code and to deviate from this policy at any time and for any reason determined to be in the best interest of the City.Sidewalk Policy (pdf)

 Snow removal on sidewalks, trails and walkways: